Facts about

 As safe as any major heating appliance in your

 home.
-Teledyne Laars heaters, for example, are equipped with
+Most heaters are equipped with

 automatic safety pilots or ignition safeguards, pressure regulators,